We love local. Local is more authentic. Local is more real.

 Galway Hookers were once used to carry turf (peat) to the Aran Islands.
 Every August, Kinvara hosts a Galway Hooker festival to celebrate these magnificent, hardy boats.

-Visit Kinvara on this tour: Vagabond 12 Day Giant Irish Tour
+Visit Kinvara on our 12 Day Vagabond Giant Irish Adventure Tour

-Visit Cong on this tour: Driftwood 7 Day Treasure Ireland Tour
+Visit Cong on our 7 Day Driftwood Treasure Ireland Tour

 Known for its gourmet food, Kenmare's pubs, restaurants and hotels offer a wide range of outstanding dining options.
 The town's location between the Iveragh and Beara peninsulas in Ireland's southwest means it is also the perfect setting for all sorts of activities: fishing, golfing, cycling and hiking.

-For a long time Kenmare was a market town, and heavily dependent on traders.
-Its fishing industry and iron works also played a large part in sustaining the town historically, although tourism is a major draw.
-The Lansdowne Arms Hotel and Market House are remnants from this era.
+For a long time, Kenmare was a market town, dependent on trade.
+The fishing industry and local ironworks also played a large part in sustaining the town historically.
+Today, tourism is a major draw to the area.

-Visit Kenmare on this tour: Vagabond 7 Day World Tour of Ireland
+Visit Kenmare on our 7 Day Vagabond World Tour of Ireland

 Surf, kayak or horse ride the epic coastline here.
 It's all about the sea!
 Then kick back and relax in one of Dunfanaghy's numerous cosy cafés or craft shops.

-Visit Dunfanaghy on this tour: Vagabond 7 Day Magnetic North Adventure Tour
+Visit Dunfanaghy on our 7 Day Vagabond Magnetic North Adventure Tour